 GU10 bulbs are available in shape other than downlighters, for example candle bulbs:

 It is far netter not to have done it in the first place, but at least there are ways to mitigate the damage.

-(No, GU10 downlighers are not my favourite. form of lighting.)
+(No, GU10 downlighers are not my favour